getsentry/sentry-java/docs/context.rst

 There is no single definition of context that applies to every application, for this reason a specific implementation must be chosen depending on what your application does and how it is structured.
-By default Raven uses a ``ThreadLocalContextManager`` that maintains a single ``Context`` instance per thread.
+By default Sentry uses a ``ThreadLocalContextManager`` that maintains a single ``Context`` instance per thread.
 This is useful for frameworks that use one thread per user request such as those based on synchronous servlet APIs.
-Raven also installs a ``ServletRequestListener`` that will clear the thread's context after each servlet request finishes.
+Sentry also installs a ``ServletRequestListener`` that will clear the thread's context after each servlet request finishes.

-Raven defaults to the ``SingletonContextManager`` on Android, which maintains a single context instance for all threads for the lifetime of the application.
+Sentry defaults to the ``SingletonContextManager`` on Android, which maintains a single context instance for all threads for the lifetime of the application.

-As of version ``8.0.2`` to override the ``ContextManager`` you will need to override the ``getContextManager`` method in the ``DefaultRavenFactory``.
+To override the ``ContextManager`` you will need to override the ``getContextManager`` method in the ``DefaultSentryFactory``.
 A simpler API will likely be provided in the future.

 Using Breadcrumbs
 -----------------